 عنوان مقاله [English]

-Introduction.
-Today geopolitics has returned to political analysis and international relations studies with more depth and accuracy in understanding of phenomena and also predicting them.
-Maybe the best example for geopolitics importance in 20th century is the collapse of the Soviet Union in 1991 that changed the political boundaries of one of the two superpowers in the global bipolar system.
-Although Russia has lost the considerable size of its territories, especially as its periphery margins, but yet has remained as a great power in the region.
+Today geopolitics has returned to political analysis and international relations of the studies with more depth and accuracy in understanding of phenomena and also predicting them.
+The best example for geopolitical consideration in 20th century is the collapse of the Soviet Union in 1991.
+The event changed the political boundaries of one of the two superpowers in the global bipolar system.
+Although Russia has lost the considerable size of its territories, especially as its periphery margins, but it has remained as a great power in the region.
 Soviet fall as the greatest geopolitical catastrophe of the 20th century- as in 2005 Russian president, Putin called - has changed the geographic borders and brought a broad nationalistic and geopolitical thoughts and visions, including the necessity of reviving the Eurasian civilization.
-Here we considers some geopolitical schools and approaches in regards of preserving Russian influence as its history and related Russian identity.
+Here we consider some geopolitical schools and approaches in regards of preserving Russian influence as its history and related Russian identity.
 In fact the eurasianism approach has constructed and grown based on Russian identity in the unique manner and way.
 It seems Russian foreign policy is inspired of geopolitical thinking.

-Methodology.
-This study has been done with analytical and descriptive method.
-Data gathering mainly are based on primary resources, library information and documentation and also online books and articles in three languages: Farsi, English and Russian.
+This study has been executed with analytical and descriptive method.
+Data gathering are mainly based on primary resources, library information and documentation and also online books and articles in three languages: Farsi, English and Russian.
 This study is focus on Russian political community and thoughtful contemporary schools and intellectual thoughts.
 Here the research areas are in the fields of political geography, geopolitics and also international relations.

-Results and discussion.
-As mentioned in the text, The Eurasian orientation has been present in Russia for centuries.
+As mentioned in the text, the Eurasian orientation has been present in Russia for centuries.
 After the collapse of the Soviet Union, Russia has undergone a significant change in its foreign policy.
 Starting from the second half of the 1990s, Russian foreign policy began to reflect more and more on the concept of geopolitics.
-In spite of the fact that Russia as a successor of the USSR was facing many economic and political problems, Russian foreign policy was and is based on geopolitical thinking.
+In spite of the fact that Russia as a successor of the USSR; it was facing many economic and political problems.
+Russian foreign policy was and is based on geopolitical thinking.